Rates, discounts and monetary transactions

 • 20% discount on standard hourly rates for additional work

 We will, of course, pass all these costs on to you.
-These include costs related to, for example, the BRP (Personal Records Database, formerly GBA-V), VIS (Verification Identification System), CTR (Central Register of Wills), CLTR (Central Register of Living Wills), CIR (Central Insolvency Register), CCBR (Central Register of Guardianships and Trustees), HGR (Marital Property Register), KvK (Chamber of Commerce registers), and the Land Registry.
+These include costs related to, for example, the BRP (Personal Records Database, formerly GBA-V), VIS (Verification Identification System), CTR (Central Register of Wills), CLTR (Central Register of Living Wills), CIR (Central Insolvency Register), CCBR (Central Register of Guardianships and Trustees), HGR (Marital Property Register), KvK (Chamber of Commerce trade register), and the Land Registry.

-We will follow the Land Registry's fee schedule and can be consulted at Land Registry Rates 2025, with the understanding that we charge €40 for cadastral inspection (initial inspection, re-examination, and follow-up inspection) for each cadastral parcel.
+We will follow the Land Registry's fee schedule which can be consulted at Land Registry Rates 2026, provided that we charge € 45 for cadastral inspection (initial inspection, re-examination, and follow-up inspection) for each cadastral parcel.

-Since 2018, a mandatory contribution of €8.22 (excluding VAT) per deed has been due to the quality fund of the Royal Dutch Notarial Association.
+Since 2018, a mandatory contribution of € 8.22 (excluding VAT) per deed is due to the quality fund of the Royal Dutch Notarial Association.
 This fee is the same for every notary in the Netherlands.

-Common advances include:
+Common disbursements include:

 Costs and disbursements At the expense of

-Advances in euros (€) excluding VAT
+Disbursements in euro (€) excluding VAT

-Quality Fund of the Royal Dutch Notarial Association Client
+Quality Fund of the Royal Dutch Notarial Association.
+Client

 8.22